 During the freshman and sophomore years, pre-education majors complete the following courses related to Education: Social Foundations of Education; Developmental Psychology; Educational Psychology; Strategies and Techniques of Instruction; and Early Field Experience.
 In Social Foundations of Education, students participate in a field experience that includes classroom observations and reflections on those observations.
 Strategies and Techniques of Instruction includes a field experience with either middle school or high school students (Secondary Education) or Pre-Kindergarten through grade 4 students (Early Childhood Education) in which the pre- education majors tutor or teach small groups of students under expert supervision within one of the programs offered in collaboration with area schools.
-In Early Field, pre-education majors are involved in two 15-hour placements; the placements are representative of two different age groups that the Pre-Education Majors may instruct (e.g., secondary pre-education majors would be placed in one middle school placement and one high school placement; early childhood preeducation students would be placed in one K-1 classroom and one 2-4 classroom).
+In Early Field, pre-education majors are involved in two 15-hour placements; when possible, the placements are representative of two different age groups that the Pre-Education Majors may instruct.
+For example, secondary pre-education majors would be placed in one middle school placement and one high school placement; early childhood pre-education students would be placed in one K-1 classroom and one 2-4 classroom); Special Education pre-education majors will be placed into classrooms representing two different levels of need and/or different ages; and Spanish pre-education majors will be placed into different grade levels.
 All Education majors also take Exceptional Learners in the Classroom I (I&L 1060) during the sophomore year, which includes a 10-hour practicum.